OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/cusum.md

 ---
 title: cusum
-description: This page provides a detailed explanation on the usage, parameters and functionality of the Cumulative Sum Algorithm (CUSUM) used for detecting abrupt changes in data.
+description: "This page provides a detailed explanation on the usage, parameters and" functionality of the Cumulative Sum Algorithm (CUSUM) used for detecting abrupt changes in data.
 keywords: